The Top 10 Most Expensive Hotels in Las Vegas

 At the Grand Canal Shoppes, you’ll be treated to fantastic top-end shopping opportunities.
 There’s no shortage of classy restaurants or bars, and everywhere you go, you’ll be blown away by the sumptuous Italian-style décor.
 Truly a hotel experience to savor.

-Highlights: Varied high-end eating options, spa, salon and hammam, large casino
+Highlights: Terrace suites, high-end restaurants, nightlife, spa, salon, hammam, large casino

 Chic, hip and modern, The Cosmopolitan of Las Vegas is a hotel for those who appreciate a classy contemporary style.